LukeChannings/Vibe/modules/modalDialogue/README.md

 If you're specifying your own callback, you can access the panes using __this.panes__, and the dialogue object with __this.wizard__.

-## ModalDialogue.createDialogueWithSidebar ##
+## ModalDialogue.createViewBasedDialogue ##

-createDialogueWithSidebar will create a complex view-based dialogue that provides a navigation sidebar and a main view area.
+createViewBasedDialogue will create a complex view-based dialogue that provides a navigation sidebar and a main view area.
 The navigation area allows you to switch between views.
-Each view is defined as a standard MDO, with the addition of a __navTitle__ member, which sets the title in the navigation.
+Each view is defined as a standard MDD, with the addition of a __navTitle__ member, which sets the title in the navigation.
 (If unspecified, the navigation title defaults to the view title.)